aiddata/MCC_Lesotho/documents/Lesotho_farmland.md

 ## Extracting a time-series water masks using Random Forest - Lesotho

-In this tutorial, we will map annual farmland using Sentinel-2 dataset from Google Earth Engine.
+In this tutorial, we will map a time series of farmland at 4 months interval using Sentinel-2 dataset from Google Earth Engine.

 ### Prepare Sentinel composite imagery